INTRODUCTION TO SWATeam

 Your athlete needs to:

-* Have a skiing ability beyond the beginner stage AND beyond wedge turns.
+* Athletes must possess a skiing ability beyond the INTERMEDIATE stage AND beyond CHRISTIE turns.
 You need to ask yourself "How does my child turn?"
 Christie turns?
 Parallel turns?

 - NEW MEMBERS Never-ever potential racers need to attend all three of the scheduled DECEMBER practice sessions which usually begin the 1st weekend in December.